Top UK politicians want Boris Johnson sacked over Zaghari-Ratcliffe case

 Khan echoed those sentiments, telling the BBC that if "May was a strong Prime Minister she would have sacked him a long time ago."

+Also on Sunday, the UK Foreign Office told CNN that Johnson had held a "constructive" conversation with Richard Ratcliffe, the husband of Zaghari-Ratcliffe.

 Johnson has been on the defensive over the past week since being forced to correct remarks he made to a British parliamentary committee, when he said that Zaghari-Ratcliffe, who has been in jail since she was detained at Tehran airport in April 2016, had been teaching journalism during her visit to the country.
-Zaghari-Ratcliffe and her family have always maintained she was in Iran visiting family.
+Zaghari-Ratcliffe and her family have maintained that she was in Iran visiting family.

 After Johnson's original comments, authorities in Iran filed further charges against Zaghari-Ratcliffe, prompting fears her five-year sentence could be extended.
 On Wednesday, Iranian state TV IRIB said Johnson amounted to an unintentional confession.